Pride of Place 2025 brochure

 It was the favourite place and seat of the first King of All England, Athelstan, and Thomas Hobbes the philosopher was born here.
 Building on a history of innovation and enterprise, from the 10th century aviator Eilmer the Flying Monk to the EKCO radio and telecommunications factory that played such an important role in the second world war effort, the Dyson Institute of Engineering and Technology is based here on the company’s Malmesbury Campus.

 Malmesbury has a vibrant local community of artists, makers and musicians and a growing number of specialist shops and independent cafes and restaurants.
-The historic Market Cross, 12th Century Abbey and Abbey House and Gardens are just some of the many jewels in the crown of this small Cotswold town with over
+The historic Market Cross, 12th Century Abbey and Abbey House and Gardens are just some of the many jewels in the crown of this small Cotswold town with over 400 listed buildings.
+The Athelstan Museum is housed within the Town Hall, which also hosts a cinema club, craft fairs and a small-scale exhibition space.
+Various festivals take place at nearby Charlton Park, bringing musicians and performers from around the world to the area.

 Next